Skamlo/VoronoiVideo/README.md

 `bluringKernelSize`: Size of kernel (length of filter side) using to bluring image before generating voronoi diagram.
 Only positive odd int values greater than 1 and smaller than smaller side of image, or None value if you don't wont to use bluring, or 'auto' value if you want to automaticly set the kernelSize.

+`numberOfLloydsIters`: Number of iterations in Lloyds Algorythm.
+Recommended value is max(20, Npoints/50), but if you set numberOfLloydsIters to "auto" then this value will set automatically.
+Only int values.

 ### Generating Voronoi Video
 <span style="color:#9579c0">from</span> <span style="color:#4ec9b0">voronoiVideo</span> <span style="color:#9579c0">import</span> <span style="color:#4ec9b0">VoronoiVideo</span>